P/E RATIO: [PASS]

 The final important criterion in this approach is that Earnings Growth be at least 15% per year.
 MPAA's long-term growth rate of -6.93%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, fails the minimum required.

 A final criterion is that a company must not have a high level of debt.
 A high level of total debt, due to high interest expenses, can have a very negative effect on earnings if business moderately turns down.
 If a company does have a high level, an investor may want to avoid this stock altogether.
-MPAA's Debt/Equity (88.73%) is considered high relative to its industry (47.44%) and fails this test.
+MPAA's Debt/Equity (43.74%) is not considered high relative to its industry (52.96%) and passes this test.